lynn/hello/README.md

 To check guesses, I use some variation of the _Official Tournament and Club Word List_ used in North American Scrabble tournaments.
 (I'm not a native English speaker, but my English tends mostly American.)

-## How to run locally

-To run this library locally you will need to have [Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm#using-a-node-version-manager-to-install-nodejs-and-npm) installed.
-You should should [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) [this](https://github.com/lynn/hello-wordl) github repository.
-Make any changes using your favorite IDE such as [VSCode](https://code.visualstudio.com/download).
-Using a terminal navigate to the repository and run the `npm install` command and than `npm start`.
-When you save your code changes they should be reflected in the running process.
+## For developers

+You're very welcome to create your own Wordle offshoot/remix based on _hello wordl_.
+To get started, you can [fork the code](https://docs.github.com/en/get-started/quickstart/fork-a-repo) on GitHub.

+To run the code locally, first install [Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm#using-a-node-version-manager-to-install-nodejs-and-npm).
+Then, in this directory, open a terminal and run `npm install` followed by `npm run start`. _hello wordl_ will be running at http://localhost:3000/.
+Any changes you make to the source code will be reflected there.
 Have fun!

+Finally, `npm run deploy` will deploy your code to the `gh-pages` branch of your fork, so that everyone can play your version at https://yourname.github.io/hello-wordl (or the name of your fork if you renamed it).